neogeographica/chaintool/sample-imports/q3build-readme.txt

+*** overview

+XXX talk about what this is

+XXX mention that it specifically has been tested with q3map2 from netradiant-custom... other versions might work differently, or not work (e.g. not support using both -samples and -filter)

 *** setup

 After importing the q3build file with "chaintool import q3build", you will need to use "chaintool vals" to define a default value for the following placeholder: